-Who Can I Sue for Birth Injuries?
+- Who Can You Sue for Birth Injuries?

-A birth injury “is an injury to a baby or a mother, either during pregnancy, during childbirth, or after birth in the neonatal period,” says Michigan personal injury lawyer Emily Grace Thomas.
+A birth injury “is an injury to a baby or a mother, either during pregnancy, childbirth, or after birth in the neonatal period,” says Michigan personal injury lawyer Emily Grace Thomas.

-Birth injuries can result in greater medical expenses, permanent disabilities, and a lower quality of life for the child or mother.
+Birth injuries can result in substantial medical expenses, permanent disabilities, and a lower quality of life for the child or mother.
 When birth injuries are due to the medical errors of doctors or nurses, parents can bring a medical malpractice claim to recover damages.